 The rain this past week has been brutal.
+Take it from the leading towing service in Belleville, IL.
 The constant rain has made for a bummer of a climate in the area, and real downer for anyone looking forward to outside spring activity.
 It also makes for rough driving conditions.
 Here are a few ways rainy days can cause trouble for you on the road and how to avoid accidents on wet roads.

 Rainwater makes roads slick.
 Okay, we all know that.
 Well beyond simply making roads slick, rain is a nightmare for visibility.
 Obviously, rain makes it hard to see long distances when traveling, and if it’s falling hard enough, your windshield wipers may have trouble keeping up.
 There is much more of a visibility issue at play than just your line of sight.
 Rain makes the road impossible to see, which in turn makes it really hard to judge where the lanes are.
 In turn, loss of visibility can leave you in the ditch; hopefully you have a good emergency towing service handy!